HannatuGwabin/STARBUCKS-NUTRITIONAL-ANALYSIS/README.md

 # STARBUCKS-NUTRITIONAL-ANALYSIS

-# STARBUCKS NUTRITIONAL REPORT
+# OBJECTIVE

-# OBJECTIVE: To identify the most nutritious items on the menu.
+To identify the most nutritious items on the menu.

+# TOOL USED
-# TOOL USED: Microsoft Power BI
+Microsoft Power BI

 # INSIGHTS and RECOMMENDATIONS